h5law/h5law.github.io/posts/longing.md

 ## Longing

-He took the steps down from his porch almost eagerly, though his face wore an air of practiced compassion.
+He took the steps down from his porch almost eagerly, though his face wore an air of practised compassion.
 For he was leaving his old life behind to begin anew.
 His wife detested him, his children were indifferent to his presence, and he could no longer bear the quiet cruelty of it all.